paudelsamir/365DaysOfData/04-ML-Based-Football-Players-Market-Value-Prediction/README.md

 - **transfer market efficiency**: preventing overpayment, aiding negotiation, and optimizing resource allocation.
 - **risk assessment & player development**: evaluating investments while identifying young talents with high growth potential.
 - **data-driven insights**: supporting fairer contract negotiations and improving decision-making in fantasy football & betting.
-- **model implementation**: using linear regression & random forest for reliable valuations.

 this is a future plan, and i will work towards achieving these goals in the coming days.